yoav-klein/k8s-the-hard-way/docs/USERGUIDE.md

 | `apiServerAddress.clusterIp` | The cluster IP of the API server.
 This must be within the range of the `serviceIpRange`, and should generally be the first in that range. |
 | `versions` |  the versions of the different tools used in the cluster |

+NOTE about `apiServerAddress.publicIp`: Although it is called `publicIp` it doesn't have to be necessarily public.
+This is the one that goes to the admin kubeconfig - i.e. - this is what you'll use when you'll run `kubectl`.
+If you want to use `kubectl` from a remote machine which is not in the cluster's private network, this IP should be the public IP that your controller node (if single) or load balancer (if multi) is accessible with.
+But if you only plan to use this in the private network, this may be a private IP also.

 ## Configure
 ---